Deltares-research/DLLMForge/docs/tutorials/Information_extraction_tutorial.rst

 The DLLMForge IE pipeline consists of three main stages, each supported by specialized components:

 **Stage 1: Schema Definition**
    Define what information you want to extract using Pydantic models.
-You can either define your own schema manually or use :class:`~dllmforge.IE_agent_schema_generator.SchemaGenerator` to automatically generate one based on your task description.
+You can either define your own schema manually or use :class:`~dllmforge.IE_agent_schema_generator.SchemaGenerator` to let LLMs to automatically generate one based on your task description.
 The schema defines the structure of data you want to extract, including field names, types, and descriptions.
 If you already have a schema, save it as a .py file and skip to Stage 2.

 **Stage 2: Document Processing**
    Convert documents (currently supported: PDFs, docx, csv, images) into LLM-readable format.
 The :class:`~dllmforge.IE_agent_document_processor.DocumentProcessor` handles this automatically within the extraction pipeline: